 Artist Statement

-The themes I center my work around are multi-faceted and include conveying my experience as a AFAB trans-masculine person, the relationship to my body, my sometimes menstruating body, my orientation to death, composting and regenerating through transitions, my spiritual energy, my childhood and familial relationships, and I often use writing as a channel to process the themes of what I am articulating in my work.
+Conveying my experience as a AFAB trans-masculine person, the relationship to my body - my sometimes menstruating body - in relation to and outside of my trans experience, understanding my orientation to death, the process of decomposition and regeneration through transitions, understanding my spiritual body and my childhood and familial relationships are the themes of my work.

-Painting, found object sculpture and writing is the primary focus of my art practices and connection is central to my orientation to the world.
-I am influenced by daydreams of bodies within bodies and worlds within worlds.
-I see magic in our forms ability to work with energies that are understood and unseen and the potential of our bodies to articulate that information beyond language.
-Generative energy is succulent in relationship to connection and creation through our material bodies seems infinite in that space.
+Painting, found object/assemblage sculpture and writing are the vehicles I use to induce vitality and the potential for a deep connection with myself and the external world.
+Influenced by daydreams of bodies within bodies and worlds within worlds, I see magic in the ability to work with energies that are simultaneously understood and enigmatic.
+The potential of our bodies to articulate information beyond language gives me fertile ground to connection and creation and when combined and shared infinite space is given to succulent, generative energy that has the potential to revolutionize the mind and societies.

 Curiosity about the things we don’t talk about influences my work as well - the emotional complexities and impact of interpersonal relationships, what it means to struggle in a transactional and consumptive culture and the inherent beauty that exists despite reductive value systems.